rcap107/forecasting/content/datasets/README.md

 ## Weather data:

 From https://open-meteo.com/en/docs/historical-forecast-api.
-The data is fetched from the `fetch_weather_data.py` script.
+The data was fetched with the help of the `fetch_weather_data.py` script.